In 1990 I was invited by Friedrich Schenker to take part in a concert in the series

 The notations by Lorenz Mathias Seitz were interpreted by Sven-Åke Johansson as an "alphabet of gestures with individual percussive sounds" in his Solostück für Konzertbecken - a solo for symphonic cymbals.

 Looking at the score it occurred to me that Seitz's composition might be open to another interpretation.
-It reminded me of a simple cipher I had been taught as a child, popularly known as "The Masonic Code", "the code that every schoolboy knows", or, more prosaically, "Pig Pen".
+It reminded me of a simple cipher I had been taught as a child, popularly known as "The Masonic Code", "Pig Pen" or"the code that every schoolboy knows",

 Coding and decoding are performed with the help of a grid and a diagonal cross.
 The 26 letters of the English alphabet are inscribed, two in each space: